 Netherlands Ministry of Foreign Affairs is funding MENA scholarship programme for pursuing short courses in Netherlands.
 The MENA Scholarship Programme offers around 140 scholarships a year to professionals (with a maximum age of 45) and these scholarships are distributed proportionally among the ten participating countries.
 Ideally, half of the scholarships are allocated to female applicants.
-All courses have a duration of between two to twelve weeks and will start between June 2014 and February 2015.
-Application should be submitted till 4th February 2014.
+Scholarships are available for short courses with a duration between two and twelve weeks.

 Course Level: Scholarships are available for selected short courses at educational institutions in the Netherlands.

 Scholarship Provider: Dutch Ministry of Foreign Affairs

 Scholarship can be taken at: Netherlands

 Eligibility: To be eligible for an MSP scholarship you: